angelrps/MasterDataScience_FinalProject/README.md

 # Taxi Demand Predictor per City Zone
 This project has been developed by [Ángel Ruiz-Peinado Sánchez](https://www.linkedin.com/in/angelruizpeinado/).
+Final Project - Master in Data Science - [KSchool](https://www.kschool.com/) Madrid.

 * [1_Introduction](#1_Introduction)  <br>
     * [1_1_What is this?](#1_1_What-is-this)